SpiritChrusher/Bejgli/README.md

 # Try the app

 On the Swagger page /swagger/index.html is displayed.
-Select GET > Try it out > Execute.
+Select POST > Try it out > Execute.
+Update the Request body with custom values.